abhishekbabu/resume-classifier/README.md

 # Resume-Screener
-A project for CodeDay Labs that screens resumes based on their fit for a Software Engineer New Grad position
+A project for CodeDay Labs that screens resumes based on their fit for a specific role.

 ### How to run
 In a terminal: